ten-protocol/foundation/governance-guidelines.md

 ============================

 1. The Obscuro Network and Protocol are governed in a decentralised manner by the community.
-2. The community will make decisions and implement change according to the Governance Event rules set out in section 5, by putting forward and voting on proposals.
+2. The community will make decisions and implement change according to the Governance Proposal rules set out in section 5, by putting forward and voting on proposals.
 3. There will be a threshold of voting participation, set out in section 6, which will permit voting on proposals.
 Voting will be on the basis of one eligible member, one vote, i.e. if utility token holding is used as a measure of participation, then voting power will not be proportional to the number of tokens held.

 4. Governing Board